 In a medium sized bowl, add the entire content of tuna cans and the lime juice and zest.
 Use a fork or clean hands to break up the tuna into flakes.
 Set aside.

 Add 1 tablespoon of vegetable oil to a medium sized skillet over medium heat.

-Add the garlic, cumin, red pepper flakes and garlic, and cook for 30 seconds.
+Add the ginger, cumin, red pepper flakes and garlic, and cook for 30 seconds.

 Add the cabbage and carrot, and sauté for 2 minutes or until flagrant and the cabbage is soft.
 Remove from the heat and allow to cool.

 Add the cabbage mix to the tuna.
 Add the soy sauce and cilantro and mix to combine.
 Use a spoon or rubber spatula to gently fold the mix together.
 Taste for seasoning and adjust as needed.

 Fill each wonton wrapper with a teaspoon of the tuna mix and use a pastry brush or your finger to add a little water to the edge of the wonton wrapper.
 Pinch the edges to seal - you can create a triangle or a purse shape.

 Add the remaining oil to a skillet over medium heat.
 Pan fry the dumplings for 1 minute on each side or until brown on the bottom.